 In addition to working as a freelance poet, Angela is also an inset English Literature lecturer for Sovereign Education, has led residential poetry courses.

 Her poetry is published

-- In nine solo collections
+- In eight solo collections and five pamphlets

-- by Macmillan, OUP, Hodder, Collins and Wayland in over 50 anthologies,
+- by Macmillan, OUP, Hodder, Collins and Wayland in over 100 anthologies,

 - BSB TV

-- interviewed on BBC Radio.
+- interviewed on BBC Radio